CosmosDB/labs/dotnet/labs/03-querying_in_azure_cosmosdb.md

 WHERE food.id = "03226"
 ```

-JOINs are useful if you need to filter on properties within an example.
+JOINs are useful if you need to filter on properties within an array.
 Run the below example that has filter after the intra-document JOIN.

 ```sql
 SELECT VALUE COUNT(1)